marklogic-community/grove-react-ui/README.markdown

-# MarkLogic Treehouse
+# MarkLogic UI Toolkit

-ML-Treehouse is a set of components designed to help developers and architects build UI-rich applications backed by MarkLogic, the powerful NoSQL database built for enterprises.
+The ML-UI-Toolkit is a set of components designed to help developers and architects build UI-rich applications backed by MarkLogic, the powerful NoSQL database built for enterprises.

-This project is the primary reference application for ML-Treehouse.
+This project is the primary reference application for the ML-UI-Toolkit.
 Eventually, we anticipate providing a generator that will generate a simple, application starter.
-For now, clone this repository in order to get the latest Treehouse functionality using React.
+For now, clone this repository in order to get the latest UI-Toolkit functionality using React.

 This reference application uses React as the front-end framework and Node.js as a default, swappable middle-tier implementation.
 We aim to deliver a search and discovery application, along with a pluggable architecture, that can be the foundation for single-page Web applications backed by MarkLogic.

-ML-Treehouse and this application are VERY alpha and will change considerably in many breaking ways.
+The ML-UI-Toolkit and this application are VERY alpha and will change considerably in many breaking ways.

 ## READ THIS FIRST

-For most people, it is most important to understand how to use ML-Treehouse and customize it to fit your use cases.
+For most people, it is most important to understand how to use the ML-UI-Toolkit and customize it to fit your use cases.

-For this, please *read the [ML-Treehouse Guide](docs/GUIDE.markdown)*.
+For this, please *read the [the ML-UI-Toolkit Guide](docs/GUIDE.markdown)*.

 For those seeking to contribute to the project, our evolving [Best Practices document](docs/BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.
 The [Contributing document](docs/CONTRIBUTING.markdown) has additional concrete advice for contributors.
 Please read both.